prg-sp/todo/README.md

+# Info about app
+- CRD, but not CRUD.
+Cannot update tasks;
+- application  keeps all data in memory (in local storage) even after close/reload broser;

 # todo
-- html , css, js;
-- almost CRUD, because cannot not update tasks;
-- used browser local storage.
-So tasks does'nt desapare after refresh or browser close;
+- ~~deploy~~;
+- replace browsers 'confirm' code;